learnk8s/learnk8s.io/src/askExpert201903/content.md

 > Please note that you can use `helm search <keyword>` to search for a specific chart on the official registry.

-Companies started sharing packages internally for their teams and that led to private registries.
+Companies started sharing packages internally for their teams, and that led to private registries.

 You have a public registry with packages contributed by the community and private registry for internal use.